sebastiansokolowski/health-care-watch/README.md

 - epilepsy attack

 When a health event has been found the app can:
-- send an SMS to selected contacts
+- send an SMS to selected contacts with the user's location
 - notify user by showing android notification

 Each algorithm can be configured for individual needs.